Who We Are

 We are, in essence, a relatively small organization doing a very big job across a very big area.

-The Broader Picture:
+The Bigger Picture:

 We follow a team-based medical home approach to care, working in close collaboration with regional primary-care providers, hospitals, health and social services departments, and other community-based organizations to deliver comprehensive, continuous, targeted care-management services, We have a proven track record not only in improving quality of care and health-outcomes, but also in managing resources efficiently, and ultimately holding down costs.

-In practical terms, our work includes everything from hospital visits with patients to begin their transitions home, joint visits with physicians in medical practices, home visits, follow-up phone calls, education efforts tailored to patients’ own circumstances, medication management, goal setting and countless other support services.
+In practical terms, our work includes everything from hospital visits with patients to begin their transitions home, joint visits with physicians in medical practices, video visits, follow-up phone calls, education efforts tailored to patients’ own circumstances, medication management, goal setting and countless other support services.

-Sometimes, our care-coordination can even be as simple as making sure a patient has the means of getting to a scheduled medical appointment, not only keeping that patient on a path to health-improvement, but often curtailing the future need for a costly emergency-room visit, or an even costlier hospital admission.
+Sometimes, our care-coordination can even be as simple as making sure a patient has the means of getting to a scheduled medical appointment, not only keeping that patient on a path to health-improvement, but often curtailing the future need for a costly emergency-room/ED visit, or an even costlier hospital admission.